sq3/kubeadm-ansible/README.md

 # Kubeadm Ansible Playbook

-Build a Kubernetes cluster using Ansible with kubeadm.
+Build a Kubernetes cluster or single-node using Ansible with kubeadm.
 The goal is easily install a Kubernetes cluster on machines running:

   - Ubuntu 20.04 LTS
   - Ubuntu 16.04